brend/EventCentral/README.md

 // subscribe to mouse events by the name of "RightClickEvent" eventCentral.Subscribe(rightClickEventHandler, eventName: "RightClickEvent");

-// publish some events
-eventCentral.Publish(new MouseEvent { X = 17, Y = 4, Button = 1 }); // this will be handled only by mouseEventHandler
+// this will be handled only by mouseEventHandler eventCentral.Publish(new MouseEvent { X = 17, Y = 4, Button = 1 });
-eventCentral.Publish(new MouseEvent { X = 32, Y = 8, Button = 2},
+// this will be handled only by rightClickEventHandler eventCentral.Publish(new MouseEvent { X = 32, Y = 8, Button = 2},
-  eventName: "RightClickEvent"); // this will be handled only by rightClickEventHandler
+  eventName: "RightClickEvent");
 ```